Losant/losant-rest-js/docs/experienceEndpoint.md

-# Application Group Actions
+# Experience Endpoint Actions

-Details on the various actions that can be performed on the Application Group resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Endpoint resource, including the expected parameters and the potential responses.

 ##### Contents